AnalogFeelings/ChicagoCRT/README.md

 I knew it was possible, since MSVC allows you to disable the standard library and enhanced instructions, but I had to get around the artificial limitation imposed by the system version in the PE header.

+## :test_tube: Sample Project

+You can find a sample project on how to use this [here](https://github.com/AnalogFeelings/ChicagoSample/)!

 ## :desktop_computer: System Requirements

 ChicagoCRT does not depend on APIs newer than Windows NT 3.1 or Windows 95.
 A Unicode binary with ChicagoCRT can run on NT 3.1; an ANSI binary can run on Windows 95.

 > [!IMPORTANT]
 > Newer compilers will mark executables as requiring Windows Vista or higher.
-> This is an artificial limitation, and you can find a script to get around this on my GitHub Gists.
-(TODO)
+> This is an artificial limitation, and you can find a script to get around this [here](https://github.com/AnalogFeelings/ChicagoSample/blob/master/Scripts/PatchExecutable.csx).

 ## :toolbox: Build instructions